global-hydrodynamics/global-hydrodynamics.github.io/_pages/game_e.md

 <a style="cursor:pointer;">▼ Show Hint 1</a>
 </div>
 <div id="open1" style="display:none;clear:both;">
-First, let's check how game works.
+First, let's check how the game works.
 After you start the game with the green flag, press the "Start Simulation" button.
 If the blue Target and the pink Simulation are similar, you will get a high score.
 </div>

 #### Stage-2